A comprehensive list of bills being tracked by ISTA.

 State Bill Page: SB358

 SB365EDUCATION MATTERS.
-(RAATZ J) Requires the department of education (department), in collaboration with the commission for higher education (commission) and the department for workforce development, to create a combined return on investment report for specified programs.
-Requires the department, in collaboration with the commission and the department for workforce development, to collect and maintain certain data concerning the specified programs.
-Requires the department to publish the return on investment report on the department's website and submit the report to the governor's workforce cabinet and the legislative council.
-Provides that the department shall administer and implement the career navigation coaching system developed by the commission.
-Establishes the career coaching fund (fund) and provides that the department shall administer the fund.
+(RAATZ J) Requires the department of education (department), in collaboration with certain other state entities, to collect and maintain certain data and to publish on the department's website timely and relevant information about secondary education programs.
+Provides that the department shall administer and implement the comprehensive career navigation and coaching system developed by the commission for higher education and administer the career coaching grant fund (fund).
 Provides certain requirements for an eligible entity to receive a grant from the fund.
-Requires the department to prepare a report concerning career coaching and submit the report to the governor and legislative council.
+Requires the department to prepare a report concerning career coaching and submit the report to the governor and general assembly.
 Requires the department of workforce development to update wage threshold data used to categorize career and technical education programs for use in the subsequent school year.
 Makes conforming changes.

 State Bill Page: SB365

 SB366EDUCATION MATTERS.
-(ROGERS L) Not later than October 1, 2025, requires the department of education (department) to submit a report to the general assembly concerning school bus driver safety education training.
+(ROGERS L) Requires, not later than October 1, 2025, the secretary of education to compile and prepare a report concerning school bus driver safety education training.
 Makes certain changes concerning the process of filling a school board vacancy.
 Provides that a superintendent is preferred (current law says required) to hold a master's degree from certain institutions.
 Provides that certain covered school buildings are not required to revert to a school corporation if the building is subject to ongoing renovations.
-Provides that the parent of any student, regardless of the student's age, or the student after the student has become 18 years of age, may request a transfer from a school corporation in which the student has a legal settlement to a transferee school corporation in Indiana.
-Removes a requirement that a superintendent must discuss a plan for annual performance evaluations with a teacher or the teacher's representative.
-Not later than August 1, 2025, requires the early learning advisory committee, in coordination with the department, to assess certain prekindergarten program matters and submit a report to the legislative council.
+Provides that a superintendent must discuss a plan for annual performance evaluations with teachers (instead of teachers or the teachers' representative).
+Requires, not later than August 1, 2025, the early learning advisory committee, in coordination with the department of education, to assess certain prekindergarten program matters and submit a report to the legislative council.
+Removes a provision that contracts with certain superintendents must be in a form of a regular teacher's contract.

 State Bill Page: SB366

-SB373DEPARTMENT OF EDUCATION.
+SB373VARIOUS EDUCATION MATTERS.
 (RAATZ J) Provides that the department of education (department) is the proper authority to accept federal funds appropriated to aid in the education of children with disabilities (current law provides that the state board of education is the proper authority).
-Provides that the evaluation process for certain curricular materials must include the age appropriateness of the content.
 Removes the member of the Indiana Transportation Association from the list of nonvoting members on the state school bus committee.
 Provides that an individual seeking an initial practitioners license through an alternative certification path must successfully complete an applicable teacher licensing exam as approved by the state board of education (board) (current law requires the successful completion of a Praxis Subject Assessment).
 Provides that summer school funding may be differentiated based on the course or length of time of the program.
 Moves the establishment of the division of special education from the board to the department.
 Changes certain duties for the secretary of education and the director of special education.
 Provides that the department may suspend or terminate the certification of a scholarship granting organization if the department establishes that the organization has not granted a scholarship within certain time frames.

 State Bill Page: SB373